 Is Home Automation Worth It?

 This is a question only you can answer.
 How much do you value your security?
 How much do you value your time?
-How much do you want to save on your power bill?
+How much do you want to save on your energy bills?
 How much do you want to impress your friends and family when they come over?
-The question of value is subjective.
+The question of value is subjective and personal.

-When you consider the benefits and costs, however, the former outweighs the latter in our calculus.
-If you agree, there’s no time like the present to get started.
+When you consider the benefits and costs, however, the former often outweighs the latter in our experience.
+Smart home devices reduce our energy consumption by about 30 percent on a monthly basis.
+That’s why there’s really no time like the present to get started.
 Check out our guide to the best home-automation security systems for more information.